CatLoves/DIY_Deep_Learning/README.md

 2. **Basic knowledge about deep learning**: You need to know the basics of deep learning, like convolution, batch normalization etc. Andrew Ng's deep learning courses are highly recommended: [here](https://github.com/ashishpatel26/Andrew-NG-Notes)

 ## Overview on technology roadmap

 Building a customized and reliable deep learning package is a huge workload, which is comprehensive, complex and challenging.
 Therefore, survey was performed on all popular open-source deep learning frameworks, important metrics are:
 - Focus: main focus of the framework, like speed or clean code;
-- Popularity: we use Github star number for the sake of simplicity;
+- Popularity: we use Github star number for the sake of simplicity, on 2022-5-25;
 - Backprop: how the backpropagation of networks was implemented

 |    Framework    | Focus | Popularity | Backprop